W4RH4WK/cpp-init/opinions.md

 ## What about C-style C++?

+Generally, you should only use the parts of a language you have a good understanding of -- ideally, only the parts you could implement yourself.
+For C++, you should have a good understanding of a feature's benefits and drawbacks.
+If you don't want to put up with that, just stick to C.

-People often throw around the term C-Style C++ or [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b) when talking about which language features to use or to avoid.
+People often throw around the term C-Style C++ or [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b) when talking about which language or standard library features to use or avoid.
-To make these decisions, you should really understand what a language or standard library feature brings to the table, and why it is considered bad.
-Otherwise, just stick to C, don't put up with C++.
+Yet, they often neglect a meaningful justification or do not present the actual trade-off adequately.

 As an example, some people recommend `printf` over `std::cout` because it's *more natural* or more similar to other language's printing mechanism.
 And while C++ streams' API sucks, what's overlooked is `printf`'s lack of type-safety; `printf` completely trusts the format string you provide and expects arguments to match up with the format specifiers (e.g. `%s`).